May 29, 2013

 Most Cleveland Institute of Art students can get credit for an internship.
 But there are exceptions within certain majors, so it is important to check with your department head, the Career Center or Academic Services prior to the experience.

-Credit-bearing internships are part of your academic program, and must offer a learning component that advances your skills in your field.
+Credit-bearing internships, normally recommended for students after their sophomore year and for juniors and seniors are part of your academic program, and must offer a learning component that advances your skills in your field.
 They are formal collaborations among you, your employer, CIA faculty, and the Internship Coordinator.
-Non-credit-bearing internships are less formal, but we still encourage interns and employers to follow our guidelines to maximize the success of the experience.
-You can still seek help from the Internship Coordinator during non-credit-bearing internships.

 For more information on receiving credit for your internship, download CIA's Credit-bearing Internship Policy.